 I would like to thank the Board of Trustees and its various Committees, for continuing to employ a prudent and proactive approach in guiding the Trust Fund along the path of fulfilling its long-term objective.
 The Board would like to record appreciation for the continued contribution of our independent investment adviser, Pavilion, a Mercer Practice.
-The Board would also like to extend appreciation to the Management Team for their continued diligence and professional commitment throughout the year.
+The Board would also like to extend appreciation to the management and staff of Trust Fund for their continued diligence and professional commitment throughout the year.